thecoder507/lpf-database/README.md

 # ⚽ LPF Database (Liga Panameña de Fútbol)

-PostgreSQL database for the **Liga Panameña de Fútbol (LPF)**, including schema, sample data, and views for queries like standings and match information.
+PostgreSQL database for the Liga Panameña de Fútbol (LPF), with schema, Apertura 2024 sample data, and views for standings and match queries.

 ---